muhammadasifm/Absenteeism_project/README.md

 ## Model Building

+* Creating the Targets for the Logistic Regression
+* Selecting the Inputs for the Regression
+* Standardizing the Dataset for Better Results
+* Train-test Split of the Data
+* Training and Evaluating the Model
+* Extracting the Intercept and Coefficients
+* Interpreting the Coefficients
+* Creating a Custom Scaler to Standardize Only Numerical Features
+* Interpreting the Important Predictors
+* Simplifying the Model (Backward Elimination)
+* Testing the Machine Learning Model
+* Saving theLogistic Regression Model
+* Creating a Module for Later Use of the Model

 First, I transformed the categorical variables into dummy variables.
 I also split the data into train and tests sets with a test size of 20%.